mqrieck/tetrahedron_test.cpp/README.md

 # tetrahedron_test

 Test code for results in a couple papers concerned with the constraints on the angles of a tetrahedron.
-This is related to the Perspective Three-Point Problem.

 THIS MATERIAL IS INTIMATELY RELATED TO THE P3P PROBLEM.